 Monica enlisted in the U.S. Air Force after high school and received station assignments in the U.S., South Korea and Germany.
 She excelled in the military and spent six years in service of her country, traveling through Europe, Asia, and the U.S. Monica returned home to California with an honorable discharge.

+After the military, Monica graduated from the University of Southern California (USC) in Los Angeles, where she excelled academically and received numerous awards, scholarships and fellowships.
 Monica graduated from USC having received one of the highest honors; the Order of the Laurel and the Palm, among other honors that celebrated her academic abilities.
 She graduated from USC (Magna Cum Laude) with a B.A. in Sociology and a minor in Human Rights.

+Monica went on to study law and received her Juris Doctorate (J.D.) degree at the University of San Francisco School of Law.
 As a result of her dedication to the profession of law, she has been awarded several awards including the San Francisco Trial Lawyers Association Fellowship, the Equal Justice Works Public Interest Law Award, and the OneJustice Pro Bono Publico Gold Award two years in a row.
 Monica graduated from law school having received a public interest law certificate with high honors.
 At her graduation, Monica was also the recipient of the 2017 "Pursuit of Justice" award; which is only awarded to one student from the graduating class.

 While in law school, Monica founded the Dreamer Fund in 2016, a non-profit in San Francisco, California, with hopes of giving back to her immigrant community.
 She is currently the founder and co-executive director of the Dreamer Fund and her focus is to work collectively and learn from the undocumented and immigrant communities to create social change and education equity.
 Monica was trained under the "Rebellious Lawyering" model by her mentor and professor, Bill Ong Hing, and was also a Post-Bar Fellow at the Immigration & Deportation Defense Clinic at USF Law, where she continued her training with Prof. Bill Ong Hing, Esq. and Prof. Jacqueline Brown Scott, Esq.